Bluegrams/MiniAppManager/README.md

 ## What it is
-MiniAppManager is a small library that handles saving some basic application settings, such as location and size, for a WinForms or WPF app.
+MiniAppManager is a small library that handles saving some basic application settings, such as location and size, as well as custom properties for a WinForms or WPF app.
 This makes sure the app will be started in the same state it was closed before.

 #### Overview:
-* Automatically stores app's location, size and window state
+* Automatically stores an app's location, size, window state and any custom property
 * Simple 'About' box showing assembly information, project's website and icon...
 * 'About' box supports switching of app's language
-* (new in v.0.2) Automatically check for new updates
+* Automatically check for new updates
 * (new in v.0.3) Portable mode for application settings

 ## How it works